engelzz/engelzz/README.md

 - 📫 matheusribeiroengel@outlook.com
 - [LinkedIn](https://www.linkedin.com/in/engeldev/) -->

-I'm Matheus Engel, a software developer from Brazil with experience on Javascript, ReactJS, TypeScript, CSS and Node.js .
+I'm Matheus Engel, a software developer from Brazil with experience on Javascript, ReactJS, TypeScript, React Native and Node.js
+.

 Currently i'm working with technologies more focused on front-end developmente.